BSEd in Exercise and Sport Science

 - Students will be rank-ordered based on application score total.
 The top 50-70 students are often granted admission to the major.

 Simply meeting the minimum entrance criteria does not guarantee acceptance.
-Applicants who are not accepted may apply again the following semester.
+Students may apply up to three times.

-Admission decisions will be made by mid-October for fall admission and by mid-March for spring admission.
+Admissions decisions will be communicated 3-4 weeks after the application deadline.
 You will be notified via email of the admission decision by the program coordinator or other program contact.

 Chris MojockMary Frances Early College of Education 101B Ramsey Center University of Georgia Athens, GA 30602 706-542-5374